reproducibleMATLAB/matlab-project-template/.github/README.md

 # matlab-project-template
-This is a template repository you can use for your MALAB software project.
-It pre-populates essentials files and file structure when you use this template to create the repository of your project.
+This is a template repository you can use for your MATLAB software project.
+It pre-populates essential files and directory structure when you use this template to create the repository for your project.

 # Getting started
 Click **Use this template**, then select **Create a new repository** and then fill in the essential information for your repository.
 Then a repository that utilises this template will be created for you.